consortium-horizon/vm/README.md

     ...
     vagrant@vagrant:~$

-Ports 80 and 3306 on guest and forwarded to 8080 and 33306 respectively.
+Ports 8080 and 3306 on guest and forwarded to 8080 and 3306 respectively.

+Go to localhost:8080/forum to install vanilla

+Database is vanilla
+User is root
+Password is vanilla

 ## What's In The Box